abbesmoe/TrashDetection/README.md

 ### Download

-To download the original 1500 taco dataset images we started with, simply issue
+To download the original 1500 taco dataset images we started with, simply issue:
 ```
 %cd TrashDetection/
 !python3 download.py